 Provide clarity and certainty for Program Administrators and other parties; and

-Create a policy framework that supports the delivery of Cost-Effective Energy Efficiency Portfolios, pursuant to Section 8-103, 8-104 and Cost-Effective Programs pursuant to Section 16-111.5B of the Act.
+Create a policy framework that supports the delivery of Cost-Effective Energy Efficiency Portfolios, pursuant to Section 8-103B and 8-104.

 2.3 Effective Date

-The effective date for this Policy Manual is June 1, 2017 or the beginning of the next Portfolio Plan.
+The effective date for this Policy Manual is January 1, 2018 or the beginning of the next Portfolio Plan.